-The Recording Arts curriculum includes extensive practical experience, ranging from jazz, rock, and pop styles to chamber music, grand opera, and major choral and orchestral works.
-In addition to regular sessions with live musical groups of all styles, students participate in recording a wide variety of Peabody events, many of which are open to the public.
+The Recording Arts curriculum includes extensive practical experience in styles ranging from jazz, rock, and popular music to classical opera, chamber, choral and orchestral.
+In addition to regular laboratory sessions with live musical groups of all styles, students serve as recording engineers for all Peabody performances, some of which include providing an audio for livestreaming.
 All recording majors are expected to work in the recording studios throughout the course of their enrollment as part of the College Work Study program.
-Following the third year, students complete an internship with a company or individual specializing in the area of the industry in which they intend to pursue a career following graduation.
+Following their third year, students complete an internship with a company or individual specializing in the area of the industry in which they intend to pursue a career following graduation.